coredns/coredns.io/content/manual/plugins-dev.md

 See [Writing Plugins for CoreDNS](/2016/12/19/writing-plugins-for-coredns/) for an older post on this subject.
-The [plugin.md](https://github.com/coredns/coredns/blob/master/plugin.md) documented in CoreDNS's source also has some background and talks about styling the README.md.
+The [plugin.md](https://github.com/coredns/coredns/blob/master/plugin.md) documented in CoreDNS' source also has some background and talks about styling the README.md.

 The canonical example plugin is the *example* plugin.
 Its [github repository](https://github.com/coredns/example) shows the most minimal code (with tests!) that is